 When the participants come into the venue, they can take a post-it and write down the skill or topic that they want to learn, teach or discuss.
 They stick this post-it on the designated wall or a table.
 Other participants will vote for the topics.

 At the end of the voting (give about 20 to 30 minutes at the start for posting topics, voting and mingling about), we will create a schedule for the open school.
 We assign a discussion leader(the person who posted that particular topic or ask someone to volunteer to lead the discussion).
 We assign a spot (a room or a corner) and a time slot (usually 30 minutes) for each discussion topic.

 Below is an example schedule

-We will usually have two or three discussions running at the same time.
-The participants are encouraged to move on to another discussion group if they feel like.
+We will usually have two or three discussions running at the same time and we are fine with the participants moving to another group if they find their current discussion uninteresting.